 - nr 84 from Nybroplan to Hammarbysjöstad – available from spring time only – useful to visit Stockholm’s most ecofriendly and sustainable neighborhood known as Hammarbysjöstad.
 My map features this route in fuchsia from point 3 to a place outside the map.

-- nr 85 from Klara Mälarstrand in the surroundings of Stockholm Central Station and Stockholm’s City Hall bound for Kungholmstorg whose deck is located a little bit beyond Stockholm City Hall.
+85 from Klara Mälarstrand– out of service indefinitely since Jan 1 2019 – in the surroundings of Stockholm Central Station and Stockholm’s City Hall bound for Kungholmstorg whose deck is located a little bit beyond Stockholm City Hall.
 Orange route from point nr 6 in the map to point nr 7, Söder Mälarstrand, and then Kungholmstorg.

 - nr 89 connecting Ekerö, the island where Drottningholm palace is located (although ver far away from the boat stop), to the island of Lilla Essingen in central Stockholm.
 This boat line works on working days only.
 Not featured in the map as it is not used by tourists.